sanjali24/To-Do-List/README.md

  Anyways...it was fun!

+## New Update:

+The very first version is done YAY!!!
+[24-10-25]

+### Features updated:
+- A progress bar!
+- The tasks / to-dos are stored in the localstorage of your browser!
+- A confetti celebration when you are done with your to-dos!!!

 ## Next Update:

  I plan on cranking up the feel and working of the application.

 ### Features:

-- Progress tracker (a progress bar or ring to show how much task you have finished)
+- <s>Progress tracker (a progress bar or ring to show how much task you have finished)</s>
 - Turn the web-app into a tiny applet sort of thingy that can just hover on your computer screen like a tiny window
 - Integrate Pomodoro timer (I already have a Pomodoro timer application so why not integrate it??)
 - meh, we'll see....